South African cricket team in Zimbabwe in 1999–2000: Test match

 South Africa scored 492 runs in reply, with centuries for Mark Boucher and Jacques Kallis.
 Although the pitch was still helpful to bowlers, Zimbabwe's bowling were less consistent or effective and the South African batsmen more experienced – Kallis' hundred was described as "masterful" whilst Boucher, who went in as a nightwatchman towards the end of the second day, scored 125, the highest score made by a nightwatchman in Test cricket at the time.
 (Note: As of December 2019 Boucher's score remains the second highest by a nightwatchman in Test matches.
 It was beaten by Australia's Jason Gillespie who scored 201 not out against Bangladesh in 2006.)
 Boucher and Shaun Pollock put on 148 runs for the eighth South African wicket, a new eighth wicket record for the country, and South Africa declared before the start of play on the fourth day, leaving Zimbabwe requiring 390 runs to make South Africa bat again with two whole days play remaining.

-The Zimbabwean second innings lasted only 3 and a half hours, with the team dismissed for 148 runs.
+The Zimbabwean second innings lasted only 3 1/2 hours, with the team dismissed for 148 runs.
 The Zimbabwean batting was described in Wisden as "dispirited and inept", although Ward considered that the South Africa's bowlers were "dominant", with Donald taking Grant Flower's wicket with an unplayable delivery with only the second ball of the innings.
 The result was Zimbabwe's worst defeat in Test cricket, with South Africa winning by an innings and 219 runs, their biggest Test match victory.
 The player of the match was awarded jointly to Boucher and Pollock.